Transport and Driving in Chile

 Public transport in Chile

-Trains used to play an important role in Chile’s transport system.
-However, they are no longer the most popular means of travel around the country and services are limited.
+Trains used to play an important role in Chile’s transport system, but services are limited nowadays and no longer the most popular means of travel around the country.
 Chile’s railways are operated by the state-owned Empresa de los Ferrocarriles del Estado (EFE).

 Ride-sharing services and taxis in Chile

 Taxis are plentiful in Chile’s major cities.
-They can be identified by their black exterior and yellow roof and can be hailed on the street or called ahead, although this option sometimes costs more.
-Colectivos, a combination of a microbus and a taxi, offer shared taxi services in major towns and cities in Chile.
-These taxis run regular routes and normally offer set prices.
+They can be identified by their black exterior and yellow roof and can be hailed on the street or called ahead.
+Most taxis have a meter but passengers must make sure that the driver uses it, otherwise, it’s best to agree on a fare beforehand.

 Driving in Chile

 Cars give greater freedom for travel, especially for those who like to explore or need to travel outside of main cities.

 Chile has a good road network although some of the more remote roads and mountain passes may be in disrepair.
 Highways connecting towns and cities are called rutas nacionales and are identified by numbers.
 The Pan-American Highway is a fantastic route that spans across the Americas.
 Route 5, or Ruta 5, is part of this highway and is Chile’s longest route.